brenomatos/transfer-learning/README.md

 # Transfer Learning
-Transfer learning assignment from Machine Learning class @ UFMG
+Transfer learning assignment from Machine Learning class @ UFMG.
+If You want further description for the assignment, you can read the assignment's description [here](SpecificationTP2.pdf).

 # Jupyter Notebook
 In this repo, You'll find both a jupyter notebook and a regular python scipt.
 You can choose which to use, given your application.
 However, the jupyter notebook